 - Mugshot websites based on other states or countries don’t have to abide by Florida law.

-If I have a criminal record expunged, will mugshot websites be forced to remove my information from the internet?
+If I expunge my criminal record, do mugshot websites have to remove my information from the internet?

-Florida mugshot websites must remove your information if your record has been expunged.
-However, you’ll have to follow a step-by-step process to have the website take down the information.
+Florida mugshot sites must remove your information after you expunge your record.
+However, you must follow a step-by-step process to have the website take down the information.

 How can I use Florida mugshot law to have a mugshot reviewed from a mugshot website?

 There are a lot of mugshot websites, and they all scrape content from the internet and each other.
 If your mugshot appears on one website, the odds are that it will appear on dozens more.

 Do a search for your name, followed by information related to your arrest.
 Make a list of all the websites that list your mugshot and arrest records.